startling/cherrypy-wsgi/README.markdown

 way to serve wsgi applications from the command line.
 So here it is.

 [CherryPy]: http://cherrypy.org/
+## Installation:
+You can clone/download and install the usual way, or install with pip directly from this repository:

+`pip install git+git://github.com/startling/cherrypy-wsgi.git`

 ## Usage
 ```
 usage: cherrypy-wsgi [-h] [--port [PORT]] module_name [app_name]